Cerclique/wirdigen/README.md

     // Generate from a reader source
     let generated_file_path: String = gen.from_reader(rdr)?;
     println!("Generated: {}", generated_file_path);

     Ok(())
 }
 ```

 **Note:**
 The `Generator` does not perform any pre-validation on the user input.
 This is the role of the `Validator`.
 In case of invalid file, method from `Generator` will return appropriate `Err(WirdigenError)`.

-To avoid these kinds of problem, it's best to first perform a validation and, then, generate the associate LUA plugin.
+To avoid these kinds of problem, it's best to first perform a validation and, then, generate the LUA dissector.

-`Generator` object also have a `from_value` method to reuse the serde-json `Value` from the validation task for the generation.
+`Generator` object also have a `from_value` method in order to reuse the serde-json `Value` from the validation task for the generation.

 ```rust
 fn foo() -> Result<(), WirdigenError> {